 So whilst you may see so many about, not all are annoying blood suckers.

-Secondly, the Highland Midge, which is the midge most often found in greatest quantities in Scotland, are known to be the biggest recidivist about when it comes to biting people, and their numbers are rife in the highlands.
+Secondly, the Highland Midge, which is the midge most often found in greatest quantities in Scotland, are known to be the biggest repeating offender about when it comes to biting people, and their numbers are rife in the highlands.

 And thirdly, a brutal winter actually means more midges in the spring and summer.

 In 2010 scientists believed that the Highland Midge population was going to die down a little after the brutal winter Scotland (and the rest of the U.K.) had just been through.

 But what they actually found was that, due to the constant freezing temperatures; most of the midge’s natural predators had sat the winter out, leaving the midge population to boom.

 So every time there’s a freezing winter (which is most about every winter in Scotland) the midge population is set to bloom in spring.

 So there you have it, that’s why there are so many midges in Scotland!

 In medieval times, some Scottish lords would torture people by strapping them naked to a post and leaving them to be devoured by midges.

 Although this would never kill a person, it often sent them crazy after a few days.